oskariorg/oskari-documentation-site/_content/blog/2025-14-02_An_easy-to-use_service_that_improves_work_efficiency.md

   - blog
 ---

-**A guest blog initially published in [Maanmittauslaitos.fi](https://www.maanmittauslaitos.fi/palvelutiedotteet/paikkatietoikkunaa-hyodynnetaan-tyotehtavissa-useilla-aloilla-nain-kayttajat) in 5.2.2025.**
+**A guest blog initially published in [Maanmittauslaitos.fi](https://www.maanmittauslaitos.fi/palvelutiedotteet/paikkatietoikkunaa-hyodynnetaan-tyotehtavissa-useilla-aloilla-nain-kayttajat) in 5.2.2025.
+Written by Hanna Horppila.**

 ![A photograph of Paikkatietoikkuna user - copyright NLS FI 2025](/resources/2025/MMLI-PTI.jpg) *A photograph of Paikkatietoikkuna user - copyright NLS FI 2025*